Composite Class#

 Composite is a special class that allows you to aggregate modeling entities, such as Parts, Markers, Forces and other MotionSolve primitives, into a higher-level modeling entity (HLE).
 A HLE derived from the Composite Base class has the following characteristics:

-• Behaves as an atomic entities.
+• Behaves as an atomic entity.

 • Can be instantiated multiple times.